 On the 10th of November this year, Abbey Road Studios held the first edition of its hackathon in Studio 1, birthplace of iconic film soundtracks like the ones for ‘The Lord of The Rings’ and ‘Star Wars’.
 The event consisted in 24 hours of intensive coding and hosted near one hundred participants with a common goal: to create the next revolutionary tool for music production.

-Twenty-four hours of coding awaiting in that church-like space and there we were meeting again.
-MIP-Frontiers fellows Kilian, Giorgia, Ondřej (Télécom) and Alejandro (Roli) found Tim Kirby (QMUL) and Diego Di Carlo (Univ Rennes) to serve a cool idea: Rapple, an AI-powered opponent to challenge for a rap battle.
+With that spirit, MIP-Frontiers fellows Kilian, Giorgia, Ondřej (Télécom) and Alejandro (Roli) joined Tim Kirby (QMUL) and Diego Di Carlo (Univ Rennes) to work on Rapple, an AI-powered opponent to challenge for a rap battle.

-Next afternoon, after an engaging round of presentations of all projects (Kilian absolutely killed it rapping some nonsense in ours), the winners were announced and Rapple came first!
+Next afternoon, after an engaging round of presentations for all projects (Kilian nailed it battling with Rapple in ours), the winners were announced and Team Rapple came first.
 We got the main prize, handed by Microsoft, for the best use of AI.
-And so, after a pair of interviews and some farewell pints by St. Pancras station, we all went back to work on our Ph.D. projects, leaving our small but muddy footprint at Abbey Road Studios.
+And so, after a pair of interviews and some celebration pints, we all went back to work on our Ph.D. projects, leaving our small footprint at Abbey Road Studios.